sarahciston/codingcare/posts/designdoc.md

 #### DATASET DESIGN

-Many existing text corpuses, which are the datasets to train large language models for machine learning tasks (e.g. GPT-3 text generation), have very little information about the origins of their texts included either in their documentation or in the datasets themselves.
+Many existing text corpuses, which are the datasets to train large language models for machine learning tasks (e.g. GPT-3/ChatGPT text generation), have very little information about the origins of their texts included either in their documentation or in the datasets themselves.
 For example, "The Pile" is a mega-dataset made of other already enormous datasets, designed for very large language model training.
 Its schema consists of two simple entries, the `text` itself and the `source` of the text.
 However, to call this a source is misleading, because the source field simply points back to the originating dataset, like [Common Crawl Corpus or Books2 or WebText]().
 These also giant datasets do not offer any more information about the journey this text took to arrive in this corpus, who authored it or when, what it might contain.

 As Tara McPherson says, "The database depends on the loss of the thing itself.
 At one level, this loss is literal, as the 'thing'—say a photo or film—is digitized and transformed into data.
 At another level, this loss is also a key aspect of the functioning of the technology."

+**No data cards** @gebruDatasheetsDatasets2020

 **SAMPLE ENTRY FROM [THE PILE](https://huggingface.co/datasets/the_pile/viewer/all/train)**